Northeast Bird Habitat Initiative

 January 25, 2019

-The Northeast Bird Habitat Conservation Initiative is a collaborative effort between The Regional Conservation Partnership (RCP) Network, Highstead, and the Cornell Lab of Ornithology.
+The Northeast Bird Habitat Conservation Initiative is a collaborative effort between The Regional Conservation Partnership (RCP) Network, Audubon groups, Highstead, and the Cornell Lab of Ornithology.

 The three goals of the Northeast Bird Habitat Conservation Initiative are:

-- Raise the collective knowledge and consciousness about the importance of birds where RCPs work and awareness among land trusts of how bird conservation can help advance regional priorities, as well as interest partners such as Audubon and other bird conservation groups in the mission of RCPs.
+- Raise the collective knowledge and consciousness about the importance of birds where RCPs work, and demonstrate and create awareness of how bird conservation can help advance regional priorities and be used successfully to assist with private land planning and protection.

-- Support and encourage RCP members to adopt eBird as a tool for monitoring, decision-making, and engaging constituents.
+- Support and encourage RCP members and partners to adopt eBird as a tool for monitoring, decision-making, and engaging constituents.

-- Improve, conserve, and manage habitats that support declining populations of Kestrels and Wood Thrush in forestlands and farmlands of New England and eastern New York by initiating projects to protect and steward priority places for these target birds that make a difference on the ground.
+- Improve, conserve, and manage habitats through a series of projects that support declining populations of target bird species, such as the American Kestrel and Wood Thrush, in forestlands and farmlands of New England and eastern New York by protecting and stewarding priority places for these target birds through managed acres on the ground.

 In November 2018, the team presented this initiative at the RCP Network Gathering Conference in Amherst, MA during the emerging landscape initiatives workshop track.
 Click here to see the slides from the presentation during this workshop.